 Below is a sample itinerary.
 The actual itinerary may vary based on weather conditions and wildlife activity.

-Prepare to be utterly wowed!
-You'll spend two full days on the tundra, tracking the coastline in our touring-permit zone of the Churchill Wildlife Management Area.
+You'll spend two full days on the tundra, tracking the coastline of the Churchill Wildlife Management Area.
 Each day you’ll explore the extraordinary Hudson Bay coastline observing the majestic polar bear up close and personal.
 Along the way, look for arctic fox, arctic hare, camouflaged ptarmigan and other wildlife.
 You’ll also have a Dog Mushing experience and a Cultural and Heritage Tour of historic Churchill, Manitoba.
-After your day’s adventures, you’ll return home to a cozy wood-fire-heated log lodge, sumptuous local cuisine at our Lazy Bear Café, and your warm room with comfortable beds and all the modern amenities.
+After your day’s adventures, you’ll return home to a cozy wood-fire-heated log lodge, sumptuous local cuisine and your warm room with comfortable beds and all the modern amenities.

 Arctic Crawlers, the custom-built tundra vehicles, will take you into the Churchill Wildlife Management Area.
 You will head to where polar bears gather to wait for the winter icepack to freeze on the Hudson Bay.
 Curious and far from shy, the bears will sometimes come right alongside the vehicles to sneak a peek at their visitors.
 During your stay at the Lodge, the Cultural and Heritage Tour takes you to Churchill and the surrounding area.
 You will explore the various significant sites including Cape Merry, the Polar Bear Holding Facility, the famous plane crash site of “Miss Piggy”, and many other memorable spots that make Churchill the town it is today.